Economics of Policy Issues A

 - Public goods.
 Prisoners' Dilemma.
 Information problems.
 Cost-benefit analysis.
 Financing of Public Goods.

 - Externalities.
 Private and public solutions.
-Prohibition of markets, paternalism and hyperbolic discounting.
+Prohibition of markets, paternalism, and hyperbolic discounting.

 Recommended Reading List

 The core book is Arye L. Hillman, Public Finance and Public Policy: Responsibilities and Limitations of Government (2nd Edition) Cambridge University Press 2009 and it is advised that you order this now through any bookshop.
+Additional material (articles, blogposts, podcasts, websites…) will be discussed in class and referenced in the lecture slides.

 Marks for the course will be allocated as follows: 40% on the mid-term test in week 8 and 60% on the final exam.